 - A data match with the Social Security Administration (SSA).
 Using the State Verification and Exchange System (SVES), SSA will compare an individual’s name, SSN, and citizenship declaration with data in its Master File of SSN Holders.

 Note: A verified SSN is NOT verification of citizenship.
 Citizenship may be verified through a Bendex, SDX or IIVE alien indicator.
-Refer to the CITIZENSHIP DOCUMENT ENTRY FOR APPLICATIONS guide in MEDES Resources for more information.
+Refer to the CITIZENSHIP DOCUMENT ENTRY FOR APPLICATIONS guide in IM Resources for more information.

 Note: Do NOT file IIVE screens in the case record.